seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 # Thing to note:
-this is my reflection when doing this project so it is going to have my thoughts on what i felt about the project
+This is my reflection when doing this project so it is going to have my thoughts on what i felt about the project.
+I will be splitting the progress report by weeks, then I will fur

 # Week 0
+## Reflections
 I was briefed about the project and I learned that I am going to make games and improve on existing ones that my seniors have already made for my Final year project.
  I was also briefed of what things I will be using:
  * Unity 3D